hasgeek/events/_fifthelephant_events/2019-winter.md

     We are seeking talks from media, finance, payments and consumer internet companies to submit proposals for the winter edition.

   right_content: |

-    We are seeking talks from media, finance, payments and consumer internet companies to submit proposals for the winter edition.

     ### Target audience - who should attend and speak at The Fifth Elephant:

     You should attend and/or speak at The Fifth Elephant if your work involves: